OET Writing Sample Letters for Nurses

 Dear Community Nurse,

-I am writing to inform you of the discharge of Mrs. Linda Thompson, a 72-year-old patient, from City Hospital on 4 August 2025, following treatment for community-acquired pneumonia.
+I am writing to inform you that Mrs Linda Thompson, a 72-year-old patient, has been discharged today following treatment for community-acquired pneumonia.

-Mrs. Thompson has a history of chronic obstructive pulmonary disease, managed with a salbutamol inhaler as needed.
-She was admitted on 28 July 2025 with pneumonia and treated with amoxicillin 500 mg three times daily and oxygen therapy.
-Her condition has improved significantly; she is now afebrile, with an oxygen saturation of 96% on room air and a respiratory rate of 18 breaths per minute.
+Mrs Thompson, who has a history of COPD managed with a salbutamol inhaler, was admitted on 28 July 2025 and commenced on amoxicillin 500 mg three times daily and oxygen therapy.
+She has shown significant improvement and is now afebrile with an oxygen saturation of 96% on room air and a respiratory rate of 18 breaths per minute.

-Please monitor Mrs. Thompson’s respiratory status and ensure adherence to her COPD management plan.
-She has been advised to continue using her inhaler and to seek medical attention if symptoms worsen.
-For further information, please get in touch with me at 555-5678.
+Please continue monitoring her respiratory status and ensure adherence to her COPD management plan.
+She has been advised to use her inhaler as needed and to seek medical attention if symptoms deteriorate.
+For further details, please contact me at 555-5678.

 Yours faithfully,